flybywiresim/website/src/posts/a32nx-flight-model.md

 ---

+Credits:

-Credits to donbikes for the flight model work and Taz for the engine modelling.
+- donbikes for the flight model work,
+- Taz for the engine modelling,
+- Davy for the simulation of the autobrake system.

 **Note:** Some of the smaller more data heavy images can be clicked on so you can view the data in full.

+---

 ### Pitch Angle Verification ("Targets are from QRH")

 [![pitch angle table](/img/notam-images/flight-model/pitch-angle-table.png)](/img/notam-images/flight-model/pitch-angle-table.png)

 The following table represents pitch angle/N1 values at 3000 feet.
-These values are valid for both our Stable and Development version.
-Further tweaks and refinements are already in testing on our
+These values are valid for both our Stable and Development versions.
-Experimental version.

 [![pitch angle 3000ft](/img/notam-images/flight-model/pitch-3000.png)](/img/notam-images/flight-model/pitch-3000.png)